 The curved pods provided study spaces, as well as natural ventilation.
 We considered a variety of material options including sprayed concrete and composite plastics, but settled on timber-framed microlam.
 This achieved a balance between budget and ease of manufacture and minimised the load bearing onto the cantilevered structure.

-A Stirling Prize-winning library in steel and concrete, renowned for its innovative form
+A Stirling Prize-winning library of steel and concrete, renowned for its innovative form

 London Borough of Southwark